Interaction • Visual • Strategy • Vision

 Alexa Core Mobile • Amazon • 2019-2020

 Millions of Echo smart speaker customers use the Alexa App to set up their devices, but almost half did not complete setup on their first try.
 With a jarring and inconsistent experience, customer confidence was lacking throughout the entire flow.
-To combat this, I proactively led the UX strategy to rebuild our foundations and delivered systematic design improvements for all Echo smart speaker setup flows.
+To combat this, I established the UX strategy to rebuild our foundations and delivered systematic design improvements for all Echo smart speaker setup flows.
 My contributions led to dramatic increases in setup completion rates, setup app ratings, CX consistency, and time savings in design and engineering.

 Before moving onto my next role, I also planned and facilitated a week-long design sprint to set up the team for success and explore the next areas of focus for 2021 and beyond.